-Everyday, I tend to criticize a lot of processes and services that’s below my expectations.
+Every day, I tend to criticize a lot of processes and services that are below my expectations.
 Imagine falling in line to buy a ticket to ride the train.
 If the service is very slow, then it really spells inconvenience.
 Sometimes, you might just go and blurt out your frustrations and tell the train station staff how terrible the service is.
-I need not to go further on this one, there might be a lot of these.
+I need not go further on this one, there might be a lot of these.
 (There’s an upcoming article for that, coming soon…)

 A Fine Contentment

 Nothing beats perfection like savoring a piece of steak infused with herbs and spices suitable to your taste buds or sipping a glass of the finest wine that’s aged in high-quality oak barrels.
 I know it sounds ambitious, but in order to achieve a great piece of work, one must never stop improving what needs to be improved.
 Well, I do accept the fact that we can never be perfect, but that doesn’t mean you can stop living just because everything isn’t at par with your standards.
 Sometimes there’s a way to appreciate things which are close enough to your desired perfection, something that you can live with.